wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 1. **Uniqueness**: Each element in the domain is associated with exactly one element in the codomain.
 2. **Well-defined**: For every $a \in A$, there is a unique $b \in B$ such that $(a, b) \in f$
 ### Associations of Functions
+These describe how elements from two different sets are paired or associated, often emphasizing the nature of the pairing across different sets.

 **Uniqueness Requirement**:  Each element in the domain is associated with exactly one element in the codomain.
 	This rule ensures that each input (element in the domain) maps to a single output (element in the codomain).
 		Functions **can** be